ecadlabs/taquito/docs/staking.md

 # Finalizing Unstake

 To finalize your unstaked funds, you need to call the `finalize_unstake` operation.
-This will change your fund's status to "spendable".
+This will change your fund's status back to "spendable".

 ```javascript